Searcher

 Speed

 The time interval of block production is fixed.
-For example, BSC produces a block every 3000ms.
-Therefore, to produce block in time, each step on the assembly line must have a deadline.
-To send the bundle to the Builder in time, the Searcher needs to minimize the time spent processing the bundle.
+To send the bundle to the Builder in time on the assembly line, the Searcher needs to minimize the time spent processing the bundle.
 The main steps for the Searcher to process a bundle are as follows:

 1. Subscribe to target transactions and synchronize the latest block.